Where to eat the best gelato in Rome

 Top Location: Via dell’Angeletto, 15 (Monti)

-Why: This tiny gelateria is tucked away in Monti has gluten free, as well vegan friendly flavors.
-The owner previously worked at the famous Gelateria dei Gracchi and is now bring the same amazing gelato taste to Monti.
-Putting spins on traditional and seasonal ingredients, this “corner” gelateria is the go-to spot for those looking to enjoy a generously scooped gelato while wandering around the neighbourhood.
+Why: Tucked away in the Monti neighborhood, this gelateria has gluten-free and vegan friendly flavors.
+Putting spins on traditional and seasonal ingredients, Angeletto is the go-to spot for those looking to enjoy a generous helping of gelato while wandering around the district.

 Romeing Recommends: Honey and rice.
 Similar to a rice pudding, this flavor is a healthier option that is surprisingly satisfying.

 Gelateria dei Gracchi

 Top Locations: Via dei Gracchi, 272 (Prati), Via di Ripetta, 261 (Piazza del Popolo), Viale Regina Margherita, 212 (Nomentano), Viale delle Province, 30 (Piazza Bologna)

 Romeing Recommends: Pear and caramel.
 Sweet, sharp, and smooth all at the same time, and the pistachio, laced with toasted, Bronte nuts.